MattKaiserIO/eleventy-from-scratch/src/index.md

     summary: 'This is the project site you build when you take the "Learn Eleventy From Scratch" course so it is all made up as a pretend context.
 You will learn a lot about Eleventy by building this site though.
 Take the course today!'
     buttonText: 'Buy a copy'
     buttonUrl: 'https://piccalil.li/course/learn-eleventy-from-scratch/'
+featuredWork:
+    title: 'Selected work'
+    summary: 'Some stuff that should give you an idea of what we’re all about.'
+studioFeed:
+    title: 'From inside the studio'
 ---

 This is pretty _rad_, right?